-end-time ::= a number greater than 0 indicating the explicit time at which the run should stop real-time? ::= a generalized boolean to indicate whether to run in real time (default is nil) time-passed ::= a number indicating the number of seconds in model time which passed during the run event-count ::= a number indicating how many events were executed during this run break? ::= [t | nil] indicating whether the run terminated due to a break event run-until-time will run the current meta-process until either the specified end-time is reached (including if the current time is greater than the specified time) or a break event is executed.
-This differs from the run and run-full-time commands because an explicit time is specified instead of a duration time.
+end-time ::= a number greater than 0 indicating the explicit time at which the run should stop real-time? ::= a generalized boolean to indicate whether to run in real time and possibly the scale for the real time clock (default is nil)

+time-passed ::= a number indicating the number of seconds in model time which passed during the run event-count ::= a number indicating how many events were executed during this run break? ::= [t | nil] indicating whether the run terminated due to a break event

+Run-until-time will run the current meta-process until either the specified end-time is reached (including if the current time is greater than the specified time) or a break event is executed.
+This differs from the run and run-full-time commands because an explicit time is specified instead of a duration.
 If the real-time? keyword parameter is provided with a non-nil value then the model will be run in real time.
+If real-time? is a positive number that will be used as a scale for the real time clock (a number greater than one would cause the meta-process to run faster than real time and a number less than one would cause it to run slower than real time).